-Fortunately, the US manufacturing sector has been making a comeback in recent years, with about 12.2 million employees in this sector at the start of 2015, according to the Bureau of Labor Statistics.
+Fortunately, innovation in the US manufacturing sector has been making a comeback in recent years, with about 12.2 million employees in this sector at the start of 2015, according to information from the Bureau of Labor Statistics.
 Today’s consumers demand well-designed, engineered, and manufactured products from U.S companies.
 For online companies, there are other major advantages to engaging US suppliers, including shorter delivery times compared with overseas factories, easier communication with the manufacturer and the ability to resolve issues within the US judicial system.

 There are several leading directories of US manufacturers, including ThomasNet, MFG.com and Maker’s Row.
 Of course, you could also search by using a few well-chosen keywords, such as “US widget manufacturer,” or ask for referrals from your business associates.

-If you are still interested in the manufacturer, you could send a brief email describing your needs and ask the company’s sales manager or representative to respond with a return email or a phone call.
+f you are still interested in the manufacturer, you could send a brief email describing your needs and ask the company’s sales manager or representative to respond with a return email or a phone call.
 One of the benefits of talking on the phone is getting to know the person who will be your key contact if the relationship moves forward.
 Having that relationship can be invaluable in terms of ironing out any details in an agreement or addressing any problems that arise down the road.
 You can also ask the supplier to send you a sample for evaluation.